learn-co-students/nyc-web-031218/06-sql-review/README.md

 4. Click the tab that says 'Execute SQL'.
 Type SQL queries in the box above.
 Press the play button.
 See the results of that query in the box below

-## What is SQL
+## What SQL
 Structured Querying Language

-## What does it do
-It allows us to traverse relational databases
+Allows us to query databases

-A language that is used to communicate with relational databases Perform CRUD on data in the database- Create, Read, Update, Delete
+What can we do with SQL
+Create tables
+Update tables
+Read tables

 ## Challenges